top of page

 Common contributors include:

-• Chronic mouth breathing
+• Chronic mouth breathing or open mouth posture

 • Untreated childhood tongue thrust